Asannaon/Customer-Churn-Prediction-using-XGBoost-SHAP-Explainability/README.md

-Siap!
-Berikut adalah versi **Bahasa Inggris** dari README kamu, sudah dirapikan, dibetulkan typo, dan dibuat lebih profesional.

 ---

-# 📊 Customer Churn Prediction using XGBoost + SHAP Explainability
+# Customer Churn Prediction using XGBoost + SHAP Explainability

 This repository contains a complete end-to-end project for analyzing and predicting **Customer Churn** using the **XGBoost Classifier**, enhanced with **SHAP explainability** to understand the key features influencing churn behavior.